Removing bootstrapping dependency problems

 A quick way to suppress the problem

-A quick and dirty trick to suppress the error is to set the bootstrap property in the MPS settings section of the build script to true.
+A quick way to suppress the error is to set the bootstrap property in the MPS settings section of the build script to true.
+This section is located at the very bottom of the build script.